talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     BigDecimal webhookId = new BigDecimal(); // BigDecimal | Filter results by Webhook.
     BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Only return events created before this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally. try {
-      InlineResponse20035 result = apiInstance.getWebhookActivationLogs(pageSize, skip, sort, integrationRequestUuid, webhookId, applicationId, campaignId, createdBefore, createdAfter);
+      InlineResponse20036 result = apiInstance.getWebhookActivationLogs(pageSize, skip, sort, integrationRequestUuid, webhookId, applicationId, campaignId, createdBefore, createdAfter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getWebhookActivationLogs");